7eRoM/tutorials/Verifying Embedded PE Signature/README.md

 This field starts with byte *0xA3* indicates *[3] EXPLICIT*.
 The bytes at offset 0x2fA is *0xA3*.
 So, this field exists for this certificate.

 It contains a *SEQUENCE* with size of 0x17A bytes from offset 0x2fE to offset 0x47B.
-We discard this field.
+We can disregard this field.

 ![Certificates Extensions File Offset](Images/CertificatesExtensionsFileOffset.jpg)

 ## signatureAlgorithm

-It contains a *SEQUENCE* with size of *0xD* bytes from offset *0x47C* to offset *0x48A*.
+ - *SEQUENCE*
+ - `0xD` bytes
+ - offset [`0x47C`, `0x48A`]

 As mentioned, we decided to discuss only about the `TBSCertificate` field.
-So, we discard this field.
+So, we disregard this field.

 ![Certificates SignatureAlgorithm File Offset](Images/CertificatesSignatureAlgorithmFileOffset.jpg)

 ## signatureValue

-It contains a *BIT STRING* with size of *0x201* bytes from offset 0x48B to offset *0x68F*.
-We discard this field.
+ - *BIT STRING*
+ - `0x201` bytes
+ - offset [`0x48B`, `0x68F`]

 As mentioned, we decided to discuss only about the `TBSCertificate` field.
-So, we discard this field.
+So, we disregard this field.

 ![Certificates SignatureValue File Offset](Images/CertificatesSignatureValueFileOffset.jpg)